 Dr. Miron-Shatz is available for select virtual and in-person speaking engagements.
-To inquire about an event, please contact Jayme Boucher (Director at Hachette Speakers Bureau), at firstname.lastname@example.org or (212) 364-1286.
+To inquire about an event, please contact Cosimo Turrturro (from Speakers Associates), at firstname.lastname@example.org

 As seen in

-Behavioral Economics: Decision-Making Tricks for Healthy Everyday Living.
-An expert on behavioral economics and medical decision-making, Dr. Miron-Shatz understands that everyday consumers are bombarded with conflicting advice about how to best maintain a healthy lifestyle, eat nutritiously, exercise regularly, and follow their doctor’s advice.
-By combining scientific studies, scholarly research, and organizational insights, Dr. Miron-Shatz uses tricks from behavioral economics to give audiences actionable advice to live happier and healthier lives.
-In this lecture, she empowers individuals to reframe their choices, harness the power of positive decision-making, and solidify lifelong healthy habits.
+Behavioral Economics for Healthy Living.
+You, your friends, and your employees want to maintain a healthy lifestyle.
+If only it was so easy.
+Prof. Miron-Shatz uses tricks from psychology and behavioral economics to give audiences actionable advice to live happier and healthier lives.
+Audiences will walk away empowered to reframe their choices, harness the power of positive decision-making, and solidify lifelong healthy habits.

-The Empowered Patient: Taking Control of Your Medical Decisions.
-Modern-day patients are both healthcare consumers who choose their care, as well as individuals reliant on the medical system for important decisions regarding their health.
-This leaves many people confused over their medical choices, insecure about asking questions of their physicians, and fearful about their diagnosis and course of treatment.
-Dr. Miron-Shatz recognizes the need for patients to feel empowered even while feeling at their most vulnerable and provides invaluable tools for patients to achieve much-needed clarity.
-In this talk, she outlines the barriers to good medical decision-making, and coaches audiences on how to be proactive about asking what matters, work with their physicians to gain clarity and understanding, and strengthen their ability to evaluate their treatment options.
+Truly Empowering Your Customers.
+Patients are now both healthcare consumers who choose their care, as well as individuals who rely on the medical system for important decisions regarding their health.
+Many are confused over their choices, insecure about asking questions of professionals, and fearful about their diagnosis and course of treatment.
+Organizations want patients to feel empowered even while at their most vulnerable.
+In this talk, Prof. Miron-Shatz coaches audiences and leaders on how to create environments that provide much-needed clarity for their own consumers.

 Dr. Miron-Shatz is also available to talk about related topics.